kh4/RCGroups/README.txt

 Following configuration parameters can be used to alter behavior

-pollInterval   (60) - Interval at which the check for activity (s) postChannel    ("") - Channel to post updates to watchedThreads ("") - whitespace separated list of thread IDs to follow
+Parameter      (default) - description pollInterval   (60)      - Interval at which the check for activity (s) postChannel    ("")      - Channel to post updates to watchedThreads ("")      - whitespace separated list of thread IDs to follow

+If either postChannel or watchedThreads is empty monitoring is effectively disabled.